-According to Discover, the Discover it Cash Back credit card is for “people with established credit” — which means they’re looking for people who have built a positive credit history.
+According to Discover, the Discover it Cash Back credit card is for people with established credit, which means it’s looking for people who have built a positive credit history.
 What does that mean?
 Essentially, Discover wants to make sure you practice responsible credit habits, such as making on-time payments every month and keeping your balances low.

-When Discover evaluates your creditworthiness, they’re not only considering whether to accept you for a top cash back credit card like Discover it Cash Back — they’re also determining what credit limit you’ll receive after acceptance.
-Your Discover it Cash Back credit limit is based not only on your history of responsible credit use but also on your current income level compared to major monthly expenses like a rent or mortgage payment.
+When Discover evaluates your creditworthiness, it’s not only considering whether to accept you for a top cash back credit card like the Discover it Cash Back, it’s also determining what credit limit you’ll receive upon acceptance.
+Your Discover it Cash Back credit limit is based on your history of responsible credit use as well as your current income level compared to major monthly expenses, like rent or mortgage payments.
 People with incomes significantly higher than their mortgage or rent payments are more likely to receive higher credit limits, in part because they’re more likely to have the cash required to pay off those high-limit purchases.

 How to increase your chance of approval

 Before you apply, check your credit score.
 There are many ways to check your credit score online for free.
-In fact, you can even use Discover’s Credit Scorecard to get a FICO credit score, and you don’t have to be a Discover cardholder to access this free online service.
+In fact, Discover cardholders can use the Discover Credit Scorecard to get a FICO credit score for free.

 Once you know your credit score, you’ll know whether or not it’s worth applying for the Discover it Cash Back credit card.
 Remember, Discover is looking for people who have established good credit, so you’re going to need a FICO credit score of 670 or higher.
 If you’re using the VantageScore credit scoring system, you’ll want a score of 700 or higher.

-If you don’t qualify yet, consider Discover it® Secured
+If you don’t qualify yet, consider the Discover it Secured credit card

 If you don’t have a good enough credit score for the Discover it Cash Back credit card, you might want to consider the Discover it® Secured credit card.
-Discover it Secured requires a security deposit of $200-$2,500, which becomes your credit limit.
+Discover it Secured requires a security deposit of $200 to $2,500, which becomes your credit limit.
 If you use your Discover it Secured card responsibly, not only will you earn your security deposit back but you’ll also be able to graduate to an unsecured credit card.
-Plus, Discover it Secured cardholders earn cash back rewards on every purchase – 2% on restaurants and gas (for up to $1,000 in purchases per quarter) and 1% on all other purchases – and new cardholders will get their first year of cash back doubled through Discover’s Cashback Match.
+Plus, Discover it Secured cardholders earn cash back rewards on every purchase: 2 percent on restaurants and gas (for up to $1,000 in purchases per quarter) and 1 percent on all other purchases.
+New cardholders will get their first year of cash back doubled through Discover’s Cashback Match.